 Fry the bacon in a wok or large frying pan until medium-done.
-Remove from heat and pour off 1/2 the fat.
+Remove from heat and pour off half the fat.

 Remove bacon and cut it into small pieces.
-We follow the Asian method here by using a pair of clean scissors - makes the job quick & easy!
+We follow the Asian method here by using a pair of clean scissors–makes the job quick and easy!

-With 1/2 the bacon fat still in the wok/pan, place over medium-high heat.
-Add the bacon pieces, shallot/onion, and garlic, plus 1 to 2 tbsp. water—just enough to get a good sizzle.
+With half the bacon fat still in the wok/pan, place over medium-high heat.
+Add the bacon pieces, shallot/onion, and garlic, plus 1 to 2 tablespoons water—just enough to get a good sizzle.
 Stir-fry until garlic is fragrant (1 minute).

 Add the beans, plus the red pepper (if using) and chili.
-If needed, also add a little more water to keep the ingredients frying nicely (1-2 tbsp.).
+If needed, also add a little more water to keep the ingredients frying nicely (1 to 2 tablespoons).
 Stir-fry 2 to 3 minutes.

 Add the stir-fry sauce, stirring well, then cover with a lid and let cook 5 to 7 minutes, stirring occasionally.

 Taste-test the stir-fry for flavor, keeping in mind that this dish should taste primarily salty and spicy (the saltiness is balanced out when served with plain rice).
-We usually add 1 more tbsp. fish sauce, as well as another sprinkling of fresh or dried chili.
+We usually add 1 more tablespoon fish sauce as well as another sprinkling of fresh or dried chili.
 If it's too salty for your taste, add a squeeze of lime juice.

 Serve with plenty of plain rice and ENJOY the strong flavors of this dish!

-- Pairs beautifully with a crisp, clean lager, especially if you've made it spicy-salty.
+- This dish pairs beautifully with a crisp, clean lager, especially if you've made it spicy-salty.